Kalbarri Skywalk Guide

 Visitor Details for Kalbarri Skywalk

 One of the best things about Kalbarri Skywalk is how accessible it is.
-The Skywalk is located close to the parking lot and its flat surfaces make it wheelchair accessible, meaning the whole family can enjoy an excursion here.
-There are also bathrooms, a kiosk, interpretative signage, and shade shelters to protect you from the sun.
+The Skywalk is located close to the parking lot, with flat paths leading directly to it.
+The Skywalk itself is flat and wheelchair accessible, meaning the whole family can enjoy an excursion here.

-Some important things to note before your Skywalk visit is that there is no drinking water available in the park.
+Some important things to note before your Kalbarri Skywalk visit is that there is no drinking water available in the park.
 You will need to bring your own or purchase some from the cafe, especially in the scorching summer months.
-There are also no rubbish bins located within the park so you are advised to keep the park clean by taking any rubbish with you.
+There are also no rubbish bins located within the park, so you are advised to keep the park clean by taking any rubbish with you.

-What You Can Expect to See At Kalbarri Skywalk in Western Australia
+What You Can Expect to See At Kalbarri Skywalk

 Best Time to Visit the Kalbarri National Park Skywalk